tugga82/Toronto-Crime-Analysis_Machine_Learning/README.md

 For this capstone project, Toronto crime data for the past 6 years i.e 2014-2019 is made available and open by the Toronto Police Service public safety data portal.
 Link to this dataset can be found here: http://data.torontopolice.on.ca/datasets/mci-2014-to-2019/data

+The raw data is also saved as an Rdata file in this repository - see filename (capstonedataset.Rdata)

+To load the object from the file use load("capstonedataset.Rdata") in R

 The techniques proposed

 A supervised prediction technique, namely, classification can be utilized to create a predictive model that can accurately predict the category of crimes in Toronto.
 The techniques will also cover to include pattern identification, prediction, and visualization.